 This post may contain affiliate links.
 Read my disclosure policy.

-It’s funny what you find yourself missing once you receive a gluten-intolerant diagnosis.
+It’s funny what you find yourself missing once you have to go gluten free.
 All those indulgent treats in bakery windows are suddenly off-limits (which somehow makes me want them even more?!).
 Let’s just say, I was mourning the loss of eclairs for quite some time.

 What You’ll Need

-Gluten-free eclairs come together in three parts: the eclair shells, the pastry filling, and the chocolate glaze.
-Below is an overview of what you’ll need, and remember to refer to the recipe card and individual recipes for the full details:
+Below is an overview of what you’ll need for each luscious component of these gluten free eclairs.
+Remember to refer to the recipe card and individual recipes for the full details:.

 - Heavy Cream: Full-fat heavy whipping cream makes this glaze smooth and creamy.